 - Use a plush microfiber towel to dry your hair.
 Cotton towels cause friction and breakage leading to frizz and dryness.

-- Pamper your hair with a deep conditioning mask to nourish it inside out and protect it from factors like heat damage and split ends.
+- Pamper your hair with Loreal Paris Total Repair 5 Advanced Repairing Shampoo to nourish it inside and out and protect it from factors like heat damage and split ends.

 What is coloured hair?